Rihanna Lost To Adele At Grammys But Destroyed On Billboard Charts

 Rihanna has just given the music industry another confirmation that she’s one of the greatest musicians today.
 The “Work” singer has work, work, worked her way into landing 30 songs in the top 10 of the Billboard Hot 100 chart, something that has been achieved only by Madonna and the Beatles.

-Billboard ranked Rihanna’s “Love on the Brain” at the No. 8 spot of its Hot 100 chart, allowing the singer to achieve the huge milestone.
+Billboard ranked Rihanna’s “Love on the Brain” at the No. 8 spot on its Hot 100 chart, allowing the singer to achieve the huge milestone.
 In fact, Rihanna’s Billboard success is something Adele has never achieved.
 Adele has earned “only” six top-10 hits throughout her career.

 While it’s rather impressive for a 29-year-old, whose career – from the looks of it – is going to blossom for years (or decades) to come, “Love on the Brain” is Rihanna’s fourth track from her most recent album Anti to cross the top-10 threshold.